 On the north bank of the Adige river which circles much of Verona, you’ll find the Funicolare di Castel San Pietro, a funicular railway which runs up to Castel San Pietro, a medieval fortress was built in 1398.

-Castel San Pietro is sat on top of a hill strategically overlooking the rest of the city, and while you can’t go inside the castle itself, the climb to the castle has become one of the most popular things to do in Verona due to it being where you can find the highest panoramic views over the city.
+Castel San Pietro is sat on top of a hill strategically overlooking the rest of the city, and while you can’t go inside the castle itself, the climb to the castle has become very popular due to it being where you can find the highest panoramic views over the city.

 Return tickets for the funicular can be purchased on arrival at the bottom of the hill and costs €2 per adult and €1 per child.
 The 159-metre journey takes around 90 seconds.